samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

     - Find the median age(one middle item or two middle items divided by two)
     - Find the average age(all items divided by number of items)
     - Find the range of the ages(max minus min)
-    - Compare the value of (min - average) and (max - average), use _abs()_ method 1.Slice the first ten countries from the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
+    - Compare the value of (min - average) and (max - average), use *abs()* method

+    0. Slice the first ten countries from the [countries array](https://github.com/samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/blob/main/pure%20javascript/data/countries.js)

-1. Find the middle country(ies) in the [countries array](https://github.com/Asabeneh/30DaysOfJavaScript/tree/master/data/countries.js)
+    1. Find the middle country(ies) in the [countries array](https://github.com/samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/blob/main/pure%20javascript/data/countries.js)

     2. Divide the countries array into two equal arrays if it is even.
 If countries array is not even , one more country for the first half.
 ==========================================================================================

 ## Loops

 Most of the activities we do in life are full of repetitions.
 Imagine if I ask you to print out from 0 to 100 using console.log().
 To implement this simple task it may take you 2 to 5 minutes, such kind of tedious and repetitive task can be carried out using loop.
 If you prefer watching the videos, you can checkout the [video tutorials](https://www.youtube.com/channel/UCM4xOopkYiPwJqyKsSqL9mw)